canstralian/MCPServerforRedTeamAgenticWorkflowszip/replit.md

 | `create_operation` | Create a new operation targeting a system |
 | `create_target` | Define a new target (web app, network, host, API, database, cloud) |

-### 2. RECONNAISSANCE (5 tools)
+### 2. RECONNAISSANCE (11 tools)
-Gather intelligence on targets and monitor operation progress.
+Gather intelligence on targets using built-in tools and external APIs.

 | Tool | Description |
 |------|-------------|